 I went to school at Ithaca College, and State University of New York at Cortland.
-I have my Bachelor's in Health and Physical Education, and my Master's in Special Education.
-I am a Resource Room teacher grades K-8 in Arizona.
-I have been tutoring since this past summer, and I love it!
-I have tutored health and physical education previously, and am excited to tutor new subjects and help students with test prep!
-I enjoy tutoring health education because it was my favorite subject to learn about in High School and college, and I used to teach health education in the classroom setting.
-Outside of tutoring, I am a member of a women's rugby team, and have been playing rugby since 2008.
-I love staying active and fit, workout at the gym, and going on hikes.
-I look forward to working as a Varsity Tutor!
+I have my Bachelor's in Health and Physical Education, and my Master's in Special Education 1-12.
+I am a Resource Room and co-taught science teacher grades 6-8 in Ithaca, NY.
+I have been tutoring since 2014, and I love it!
+I have tutored health and physical education, test prep from ages elementary school-college, and I specialize in study skills and organization.

 Education & Certification

 Undergraduate Degree: Ithaca College - Bachelors, Health and Physical Education